cmougan/WRI_WellBeing_Data_Layer/README.md

 ![Urban Areas Are Richer](images/water_source.png)

-All the images are available in images folder and the '(DSSG/WRI) DHS Analysis .ipynb' notebook
+All the images are available in images folder and in the '(DSSG/WRI) DHS Analysis .ipynb' notebook

 The problem was identified to be non-linear and multivariable but highly inter-related.